-If you have any questions or need assistance, contact Training Consultant Sara M. Skinner at (831) 649-2961 or Sara.Skinner@parks.ca.gov.
+Any questions or assistance, contact Training Consultant Sara M. Skinner at (831) 649-2961 or Sara.Skinner@parks.ca.gov.

 POST-TRAINING ASSIGNMENT

 Prior to ninety days after the completion of this program, the employee and his/her supervisor should discuss the impact and assess the effectiveness this program has had on the employee.